A look at APP’s current quarter earnings estimates

 Sponsored

-As well, it is important to consider APP stock ratios such as price-to-sales, which is currently 2.92.APP’s price to book ratio for the most recent quarter was 4.58, resulting in an 6.82 price to cash per share for the period.
+As well, it is important to consider APP stock ratios such as price-to-sales, which is currently 2.70.APP’s price to book ratio for the most recent quarter was 4.23, resulting in an 6.30 price to cash per share for the period.

 How does AppLovin Corporation (APP) stock rate among analysts?
 Buy, sell, or hold?